Skouat/ext_paypal_donation/README.md

 * PayPal IPN
     * Auto group
     * Donors list
-    * Send PM to founders
+    * Notifications system
-    * Statistics
+    * Statistics auto update
-    * Transaction log
+    * Transactions log
 * Safely test this extension with PayPal Sandbox.
 * Displaying Statistics donation on the Donation page and on the bottom of the forum index page
     * Progress bar